- Current Prices:$89,900 to $280,000

 - Lot Sizes:0 - 3 acres

 Looking to buy a new home?
-The community of Houston Gardens consists of home designs and prices that accommodate a range of price points.
+The community of Houston Gardens features a wonderful variety of designs to choose from.
 Most common in this neighborhood are single-family homes.
 Property taxes for the year range from as low as $344 to as high as $4,328.

 Where to Live